-When you’ve been raised by a narcissist, you were raised by a very negative personality disorder that can change your perception of the world.
+When you’ve been raised by a narcissist, you were raised by a very negative personality disorder and it can change your perception of the world.

-I thought it was normal to be negative like that all the time.
+I thought it was normal to be negative all the time.

-After working with the law of attraction, life coaches, and hypnosis for positive reinforcement, I was able to stop that negative voice inside my head but it wasn’t easy.
+After working with the law of attraction, life coaches, and hypnosis for positive reinforcement, I was able to stop the negative voice inside my head but it wasn’t easy.

-Usually, that voice is of the person who raised you, and you can bet that a child raised by a narcissist has a very nasty inner voice.
+Usually, the voice is of the person who raised you, and you can bet a child raised by a narcissist has a very nasty inner voice.

 You can’t fix a narcissistic mother or get even for a lifetime of abuse, but you can get revenge by undoing the damaging and living a happy and fulfilled life.